Heros von Borcke Ceremony

 In June of this year I was fortunate to be able to take part in a tour of the German villages where my ancestors lived before traveling to the new world.
 We visited Kaan Marienborn in the Siegen district where Peter Hitt/Heide farmed land for the Count of Nassau Siegen.
 He and his family sailed across the ocean in 1714.

-The tour guide took me to the small village of Falkenstein in the Kraichgau where my ancestor, Nicholas Yager, had resided until the year of 1717 before his move to Virginia.
 Even though I became an "unreconstructed Rebel," I did not actually know if I had any Confederate ancestors.
 Well, I finally did the necessary research and found several Confederate soldiers who descended from my early 1714 and 1717 German immigrants.

 My distant Hitt and Yager cousins are not close enough in ancestry to allow me to be a full member of the United Daughters of the Confederacy.
 I am an associate member of the Mollie Morehead chapter in Calhoun, Kentucky.